 Your wellbeing often depends on controlling your thoughts, subduing impulses, and holding back your emotions.
 But here’s the thing with self-control: it’s hard.
 This observation has led to the resource theory of self control, which proposes that every time you subdue your desires, you deplete a limited resource.
 If you control yourself too much, too quickly, you run out of this resource—a state called ego depletion—and you’re worse at holding back.

-Ego depletion doesn’t quite lead you to become The Incredible Hulk, but, if the theory is correct, it can make you more impulsive, leading to behaviours like taking that second helping of cheesecake even if you shouldn’t, or clicking on that Last Jedi spoiler even though you haven’t seen it yet.
+Ego depletion doesn’t quite lead you to become The Incredible Hulk, but, if the theory is correct, it can make you more impulsive, leading to behaviours like taking that second helping of cheesecake even if you shouldn’t, or clicking on that movie spoiler even though you haven’t seen it yet.

 In a psychology lab, there is (unfortunately) no cheesecake, but there are tasks that require controlling your attention, such as our Double Trouble test.
 When you make people control themselves, do they become worse at cognitive tests that require attentional control?